lizmat/Interval/README.md

 say $b;  # 2020-04-03T11:52:09Z         # ten minutes later
 ```

-Allows adding a number of steps of the interval;
+Allows adding a number of steps of the interval.

 infix:<->
 =========

-Allows subtracting a number of steps of the interval;
+Allows subtracting a number of steps of the interval.

 AUTHOR
 ======